Chongliang-Utopia/Animator/README.md

     *Externally*, it allows to get a deep copy of all the shapes and a deep copy of the animations sorted by starting time.
 It also include methods to add a shape, delete a shape and add an animation.
 Additionally, it offers a method to get a copy of all the invisible shapes at a given time and a method to get a copy of all the animation which start before a given time.
+It contains a public method to return a string representation of all the shapes and animations.

 - **Animations**